firesim/firesim/docs/Advanced-Usage/Vitis.rst

 2. Use the :gh-file-ref:`scripts/machine-launch-script.sh` to install Conda and the SW packages needed
 3. Continue with the FireSim setup as mentioned by :ref:`setting-up-firesim-repo` with the following modifications:

-   * Build your own RISC-V toolchain (see the options given by :gh-file-ref:`build-setup.sh`)

    * Run ``firesim managerinit --platform vitis``

 Bitstream Build